samu-rize/holbertonschool-shell/basics/README.md

 # Holberton School Shell Basics

 Welcome to the "Basics" project!
-This directory scripts completed as part of the shell basics curriculum at Holberton School.
+The scripts in this directory were completed as part of the Shell Basics curriculum at Holberton School.

 ![Television Wizard GIF](https://media.giphy.com/media/5WAdRevloGjuw/giphy.gif)